thegetty/quire-docs/content/docs-v1/sequences.md

       regex: /img_\d{5}\.jpeg/
 ```

-The regex pattern must always be surrounded by slashes.
+The regex pattern must always be surrounded by slashes (/).
 The rest breaks down like this:

 - `img_`: a string that exactly matches "img_"
 - `\d`: any digit